Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, on May 17, Mr. Petro shared on Twitter about finding the children, but later deleted the post, citing unconfirmed information.

-Rescue teams with sniffer dogs had earlier discovered half-eaten fruit that the children had eaten to survive, as well as makeshift shelters they had built with trees.
-About 160 soldiers and local groups had joined the search for the children.
+Rescue teams with sniffer dogs had earlier discovered half-eaten fruit the children had eaten to survive, as well as makeshift shelters they had built with trees.
+About 160 soldiers and several local groups had joined the search for the children.

-The children, who are Uitoto natives, have been wandering in the forest since May 1 after the Cessna 206 plane they were travelling in crashed.
+The children, who are Uitoto natives, have been wandering in the jungle since May 1 after the Cessna 206 plane they were travelling in crashed.
 The military also found the bodies of three adults, including the pilot, their mother and a relative, at the crash site.

 Source